 The success of the execution of SRIA of the ETP 'Food for Life' relies on an effective collaboration with other partners of the European Research Area, coming from sectors such as ICT, manufacturing, energy, transport, nanotechnology, water, agriculture, etc. and with the relevant funding structures.
-Below is a non-exhaustive list of groups the ETP 'Food for Life' is keen to cooperate with to accomplish the proposed objectives.
+Below is a non-exhaustive list of related initiatives and groups the ETP 'Food for Life' is keen to cooperate with to accomplish the proposed objectives.

 4.1.
-Horizon 2020
+EU R&I Framework Programmes

-Horizon 2020 is the biggest EU Research and Innovation programme ever with nearly €80 billion of funding available over 7 years (2014 to 2020) implementing the Innovation Union, a Europe 2020 flagship initiative aimed at securing Europe's global competitiveness.
+Horizon 2020 was the biggest EU R&I framework programme to date with nearly €80 billion of funding available over 7 years (2014 to 2020) implementing the Innovation Union, a Europe 2020 flagship initiative aimed at securing Europe's global competitiveness.
+By coupling research and innovation, Horizon 2020 put the focus on excellent science, industrial leadership and tackling societal challenges.